-To access your Module Sites on the VLE, you will need to complete registration as instructed by Academic Registry.
+To access your Module Sites on the VLE, you will firstly need to complete registration during academic Week 1.
 Follow registration guidelines here.

 Once you have successfully registered you will be able to gain access to them on the VLE.
 Shortly after registering, log back into the VLE and check that your modules are all listed and accessible to you.